emma-ozanich/emma-ozanich.github.io/index.md

 author_profile: true
 ---

-# Hello, Welcome to my page, where I share some of my projects in acoustics and data science!
+Hello, Welcome to my page!
+Here I share some of my projects in acoustics and data science!